Bitfultea/Mega-Racer/README.md

 # Mega-Racer

+Design the graphic part of the game
-a simple computer graphic project
+A simple computer graphic project
 For the computer graphic part of COSC3000